asbroad/geom_rcnn/README.md

 ### License

-Fast R-CNN is released under the MIT License (refer to the LICENSE file for details).
+Geom R-CNN is released under the MIT License (refer to the LICENSE file for details).